 Sure-grip handles provide extra assistance in letting kids get a strong grip of their pogo stick while it’s in use.

-Easy Grip Pro Sport Pogo Stick: Best Pogo Stick for Older Kids
+Easy Grip Pro Sport Pogo Stick: Best Pogo Stick For 12 Year Old

 Foam padded handles help the user keep a grip, with non-slip foot pads to keep them from falling off and increase control to assist with tricks.